If you're wondering how to calculate a fish pond volume or how to calculate how much pond liner you need, this pond calculator can help you with that.

 We can obtain the pond area, or pond size, by using the different area formulas in geometry that best suit your pond shape.
 Knowing how to calculate the volume of water in a pond will give you an idea of how much water you will need to fill your pond.
 If you measured your pond dimensions in meters, you can calculate the gallons in your pond by multiplying your calculated volume by 264.172 gallons per cubic meter.

-Knowing your pond size will also help you decide on matters like how much water-soluble fertilizer to use on your pond and even about how many fish can comfortably live in your pond.
+Knowing your pond size will also help you decide on matters like how much water-soluble fertilizer to use on your pond and even how many fish can comfortably live in your pond.
+You can check our water soluble fertilizer calculator if you suddenly get curious about it.

 How do I calculate pond size in liters?